 Val and the others also assisted during Fury’s original clash with Scorpio (Jake Fury).

-By 1968, Allegra and Fury were shown to have become lovers in unchronicled circumstances.
+By 1968, Allegra and Fury were shown to have become lovers.
 However, they seemingly broke up a few months later.
-This happened when Allegra didn’t trust Fury during a complex Hydra gambit to make Fury look like a traitor.
+This happened when Allegra didn’t trust Fury during a complex Hydra gambit to make Nick look like a traitor.
 Fury resumed dating Laura Brown during that time.

 Apparently, Allegra and Fury’s relationship remained off again, on again for decades.